kanishka-linux/inquisitive/README.md

 ## Sequence diagram for general flow

 ![sequence-diagram](/images/sequence-diagram.png)

+* API documentation: After running the backend, API documentation can be found at `http://localhost:8000/redoc`

 ## So After building, is it really serving the purpose it is supposed to serve?